ZainRizvi/server3-langgraph/PLAN.md

         -   Stream agent execution results back to client using Next.js streaming response
         -   Handle errors appropriately and return proper HTTP status codes

+- [ ] **Task 2.3: Implement Backend Thread ID Generation.**
+    -   **File to modify:** `apps/web/src/app/api/agents/[agentId]/stream/route.ts`.
+    -   **Goal:** Generate unique thread IDs on the server side when not provided.
+    -   **Implementation:**
+        -   Use `crypto.randomUUID()` or a similar server-side UUID generation method
+        -   Generate thread ID when `threadId` is null/undefined in the request
+        -   Include the generated thread ID in the stream response headers or initial message
+        -   Ensure thread ID is consistent throughout the conversation session

 ### Part 3: Refactor StreamLocal to Use API

 This part updates StreamLocal to make API calls instead of importing server-side packages.